 Because the COVID–19 pandemic is particularly impactful on vulnerable populations and their service providers, we offer the following information to our certificants as they make critical decisions about service delivery during this difficult time.
 Please keep in mind that this information does not constitute legal or medical advice.

-Section 1.04(d) of the Code makes it clear that certificants must comply with legal requirements, including those related to social distancing and service provision.
-Recent directives regarding social distancing may create scenarios that are not easily addressed under 4.07(b) of the Code.
-Essentially, the social distancing requirements could be deemed "environmental conditions [that] hinder implementation of the behavior-change program."
-Accordingly, certificants must "seek to eliminate the environmental constraints, or identify in writing the obstacles to doing so."
-4.07(b).
+Standard 1.02 of the Code makes it clear that certificants must comply with legal requirements, including those related to social distancing and service provision.
+Recent directives regarding social distancing may create scenarios that are not easily addressed under standard 2.19 of the Code.
+Essentially, the social distancing requirements could be deemed “environmental conditions (e.g., the behavior of others, hazards to the client or staff, disruptions) that may interfere with or prevent service delivery.”
+Accordingly, certificants must “remove or minimize the conditions, identify effective modifications to the intervention, and/or consider obtaining or recommending assistance from other professionals” and “document the conditions, all actions taken, and the eventual outcomes” (2.19).
 This means that if there are barriers to service provision in a particular region or context (e.g., a mandate to engage social distancing, high-risk clients) that cannot be removed or adequately addressed, certificants must document in writing the barriers and steps taken for each client.

 As BACB certificants endeavor to uphold the Code and protect clients, we provide the following considerations: